suhr/papers/calg.md

 ## Introduction

 Concatenative languages are often described as *stack-based* languages.
 A stack-based language is a sequence of *words* that operate on the *stack*.
-Than a word is exected, it pops some values from the stack, then does some computations with these values, and then push the resuls to the stack.
+When a word is exected, it pops some values from the stack, then does some computations with these values, and then push the resuls to the stack.

 For example, in `2 3 + 5 *`, numbers `2` and `3` are pushed to the stack.
 Then `+` pops them from the stack and pushes `5`.
 Then another `5` is pushed on the stack and then `*` takes `5 5` from the stack and pushes `25`.